julienbourdeau/debugbar.dev/source/_docs/02-install.md

 ```

 ### Request forgery protection

 Make sure the frontend is allowed to connect to ActionCable.
 You can define the allowed origins or disable the request forgery protection in your `config/environments/development.rb` file.

+Since v0.4.0, the debugbar will `action_cable.disable_request_forgery_protection` automatically.
+It's recommended to set it manually tho.

 ```ruby
 Rails::Application.configure do